Shi-Yong Sun, PhD

 Emory University School of Medicine

 Fax: (404) 778-5530

 Dr. Sun earned his PhD in cancer pharmacology at Peking Union Medical College/Chinese Academy of Medical Sciences in China in 1990 and received his postdoctoral training in cancer biology at the University of Texas M.D.
 Anderson Cancer Center in Houston, Texas.
-He started his faculty career in 1999 and joined in the Emory in 2003.
-Dr. Sun is currently a tenured Associate Professor and Georgia Cancer Coalition Distinguished Cancer Scholar.
+He started his faculty career in 1999 and joined Emory in 2003.
+Dr. Sun is currently a tenured Professor and Georgia Cancer Coalition Distinguished Cancer Scholar.
 He is a recipient of numerous peer-reviewed grant awards including NIH/NCI R01, P01 and SPORE.
 He is on the editorial boards of 12 cancer-related journals and has published extensively in prominent peer-reviewed journals.

 Dr. Sun is a recipient of numerous peer-reviewed grant awards including NIH/NCI R01, P01 and SPORE.
 Additionally, he is the recipient of the Georgia Cancer Coalition Distinguished Cancer Scholar (2003-2008).
 In 2015, he was named to the MilliPub Club, which recognizes current Emory faculty who have published one or more individual papers throughout their careers that have garnered more than 1,000 citations.